pavan-kumar-s/tpp/ICLR.md

 **References:**
 1) Wang, Y., Lipka, N., Rossi, R. A., Siu, A., Zhang, R., & Derr, T. (2024, March).
 Knowledge graph prompting for multi-document question answering.
 In Proceedings of the AAAI conference on artificial intelligence (Vol. 38, No. 17, pp. 19206-19214).
 2) Yang, Z., Zhu, Z., & Zhu, J. (2025, April).
 CuriousLLM: Elevating multi-document question answering with llm-enhanced knowledge graph reasoning.
 In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 3: Industry Track) (pp. 274-286).

+**weakness-5**
+Some improvements reported (e.g., Table 2, HotpotQA in Table 3) are small, and it’s unclear whether they are statistically significant.
+Including confidence intervals or significance tests (e.g., paired bootstrap) would increase confidence in the reported gains.

+**Question-4**
+The isomorphic accuracy is an interesting way to measure the generated subgraphs.
+I assume that since the graphs are likely small, you used an exact algorithm for isomorphism check.
+Could you please elaborate on this?

+Thank you for your interest in our evaluation methodology.
+We clarify the implementation details of the isomorphism check below.

+**Algorithm Used:** We employ **NetworkX's `is_isomorphic()` function**, which implements the VF2 algorithm for graph isomorphism testing.
+This is an exact algorithm that provides deterministic results.

+**Computational Feasibility**
+As you correctly note, the query subgraphs in our evaluation datasets are small:
+- Average node count: 2-4 nodes (corresponding to 2-4 subquestions)
+- Maximum depth: 4 hops (MuSiQue dataset)
+- Typical structure: Linear or tree-like dependencies with minimal branching

+For graphs of this size, the VF2 algorithm runs in effectively constant time (< 1ms per comparison), making exact isomorphism checking tractable even across hundreds of test queries.

+**Scalability Note**
+For applications involving larger knowledge graphs or more complex queries, approximate graph matching algorithms could be substituted.
+However, for standard multi-hop QA benchmarks, exact isomorphism checking remains computationally efficient and provides the most rigorous evaluation metric.